cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

         "kwargs": {"<OPTIONAL kwargs to be passed (expanded) to evaluator __init__ on construction>"}
     },
-    "format_version": "<A Juneberry specific variable identifying the format version of this file.>", "hints": {"<Properties that relate to performance or general computation.>"}, "model_architecture": {"<The model architecture and associated args.>"}, "pytorch": {"<These fields are specific to PyTorch.>" "loss_fn": "<The loss function used in training.>",
+    "format_version": "<A Juneberry specific variable identifying the format version of this file.>", "model_architecture": {"<The model architecture and associated args.>"}, "pytorch": {"<These fields are specific to PyTorch.>" "loss_fn": "<The loss function used in training.>",